microsoft/ace/docs/aa_getting-started.md

 * Ensure you have [Tools for Apache Cordova](https://www.visualstudio.com/en-us/features/cordova-vs.aspx) installed
 * Open examples/AceExamples/AceExamples.sln
-* Deploy to either an Android emulator, Android device, or iOS remote device
+* Deploy to either an Android emulator or device (**Lollipop or later, ideally Marshmallow**), or an iOS remote device

 <br/>